pdmosses/metaborg.github.io/docs/references/syntax/index.md

 Permissive grammars are automatically generated for [error-recovery](recovery/) parsing.
 Handwritten recovery rules can be added to tweak recovery behavior.

+Several aspects related to syntax definition and parsing can be [configured](configuration/) in the `metaborg.yaml.` file.

 ## Source

 The sources of the SDF3 implementation can be found at